Status Update

 Strategic transformation and focus

-• Leadership team significantly refreshed, with over 60% new to roles and a quarter new to the company, aiming for a more diverse and high-performing culture.
+• Leadership team refreshed, with over 60% new executives and a quarter new to the company, bringing diverse external experience and driving a performance-oriented culture.

-• Ice Cream separation is on track, with operational separation expected by July 2025 and full separation by year-end, aiming to unlock value and allow for a distinct strategy.
+• Ice Cream business separation is on track, with operational separation expected by July 2025 and full separation by year-end, establishing a standalone model and new leadership.

-• Capital allocation remains disciplined, with bolt-on M&A focused on the US and India, and a balance between dividends and share buybacks.
+• Capital allocation remains disciplined, with a 60% payout ratio target, continued buybacks if excess cash is available, and bolt-on M&A focused on the US and India.

-• Premiumization targeted through core brand innovation, scaling prestige and well-being businesses, and portfolio rotation, especially in North America and Europe.
+• Premiumization is a key lever, with focus on upgrading core brands, scaling Prestige and Wellbeing, and rotating the portfolio toward premium segments, especially in North America and Europe.

-• Unmissable brand superiority is measured across six Ps, with continuous tracking and targeted improvements.
+• Brand superiority is measured across six Ps, with continuous tracking and targeted improvements.

 Partial view of Summaries dataset, powered by Quartr API